-Screen Printing is a one of the most cost-effective ways to produce t -shirts, posters, canvases and many other crafts.
+Screen Printing is one of the most cost-effective ways to produce t-shirts, posters, canvases, and many other crafts.
 For good quality printing, you need to know the best techniques to clean the screens before and after use.
 A dirty screen is an unusable screen.
 Ink and emulsion must be stripped from the screen in order to print a new design.
 If the screen is not cleaned thoroughly it will be challenging as well as jeopardizing for the next print.
 In this blog, we will explain two techniques for cleaning screen printing screens otherwise known as the reclaiming process.
 You will need an emulsion remover, ink degradant, degreaser/ haze remover, scrub brush, and pressurized water to clean the screen.

 Removing Ink from your Screen to Reclaim

 - With a plastic scraper, wipe off the excess ink while the screen is still on the press

 - Place the screen in the sink or washout booth and apply Plastisol Screen Wash to both sides of the screen.

 - Scrub screen wash on the screen with a non-abrasive pad, brush or rag.

 - Use water to rinse the screen, start at the bottom and work your way up.

 Removing Emulsion from your Screen

 - Once you have removed ink from the screen, apply our emulsion remover to both sides of a wet screen. leave for 15-30 seconds.

 DISCLAIMER: If left on longer than the recommended time emulsion can lock permanently on the screen.